angie0120/aws-password-policy-compliance-checker/README.md

 #### 2. Core logic: evaluating compliance

-These snippets contains the core logic that compares the current AWS account password policy to SOC 2 and NIST controls, and calculates a compliance score.
+These snippets contain the core logic that compares the current AWS account password policy to SOC 2 and NIST controls, and calculates a compliance score.

 <details> <summary> View Code</summary>